emilydaemon/free-cheeseburger-mike/README.md

 written by Matt Rose, which is a probably illegal guide on how to score yourself some free McDonalds, with clogged arteries included.

-Licensed under GPL version 3.
+Licensed under AGPL version 3.

 ## How to use